Maritime Transport Act 1994

 You could also call this:

-"The Authority's main goal is to help create a safe and sustainable transport system."
+"The Authority's goal is to create a safe and sustainable transport system."

-The Authority has a main goal, which is to do its job in a way that helps create a transport system that is integrated, safe, responsive, and sustainable.
-You can think of a transport system like all the ways people and things move around, like cars, buses, trains, and boats.
-The Authority's job includes keeping people safe, secure, and protecting the marine environment, and it must do these things in a way that contributes to this main goal.
+The Authority's goal is to do its job in a way that helps create a transport system that is integrated, safe, responsive, and sustainable.
+You can think of this like trying to make sure all parts of transport work well together.
+The Authority's job includes keeping people safe, secure, and protecting the marine environment.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.